JasinShabani/ScandiWeb/README.md

 - In basket customer can increase or decrease the quantity of the products that are in basket
 - Total price counts the all of the products totals

+# To start the project
+I have also another repository in my repos called "scandiweb-" You need to download that project there is an folder called "junior-react-endpoint" first run that project "yarn start" to start the like server of the apollo after that come and start this project here "npm start" and its enaugh.

 # Getting Started with Create React App